YinseoCho/Bayes_UGent_2018/day_1_model_comparison_ANOVA/Model_comparison_approach_to_ANOVA.md

 incremental: true
 type: lineheight

-- Most of the analyses can be viewed as linear regressions
+- Most of the analyses can be viewed as comparisons of linear models
 - t-test: two-level categorical variable as the predictor
 - ANOVA: three-or-more-level categorical variable as the predictor
 - Good introductions: